JosephPizzuti/cse3150-final-exam-study/notes.md

     - if you created a header file titled `calc.h`, you would write:
         - `#include "calc.h"`
     - note how we replace `<>` with `""`, and include `.h`!
+- **THE REASON YOU WANT TO USE <> OR "" RESPECTIVELY IS BECAUSE IT CHANGES WHERE THE COMPILER WILL SEARCH FOR FILES FIRST.
+IF YOU USE ANGLE BRACKETS, IT WILL LOOK IN SYSTEM PATHS FIRST, WHICH IS WHERE STANDARD LIBRARIES LIVE ON YOUR MACHINE.
+IF YOU USE QUOTES, IT WILL SEARCH THE LOCAL DIRECTORY FIRST, WHICH IS OFTEN WHERE HEADER FILES YOU CREATE WILL LIVE (LIKE IN A FOLDER TITLED INCLUDE).**

 ### PROGRAM COMPILATION
 - We start all compilations with `c++`